Spagettileg/virtual-cookboox/README.md

 ### Ambition

 #### User
-A thorough registration process lies in waitng for the user to secure their personal credentials, prior to access the website home page.
+A thorough registration process lies in waiting for the user to secure their personal credentials, prior to access the website home page.
 All data entry requests are mandatory, with controls to support integrity of data entry.
 This process will provide the user with an acceptable level of assurance that unauthorised access to their recipe data will not be tolerated.

 The website design encourages the user to access both modern and traditional recipes via clear signposting of 6 food genres (Meat, Poultry, Fish, Vegetables, Grains & Pasta).
 The intention is for these sub-portals to take over from 'type & search' to reduce user thinking time on what to find and replaced by a seduction of great images and narrative.